-- If the pupil is still not making progress, evidence will be gathered by the Head of Learning Support (evidence of the above process and strategies employed by teachers, class test results, quality of independent work, views of the pupil, parents and teachers regarding homework). - In addition, written communication (e.g. email) should be sent to the Head of Learning Support for consideration (advice, observation and/or an intervention proposal).
+- If the pupil is still not making progress, evidence will be gathered by the Head of Learning Support or Deputy Head of Learning Support (evidence of the above process and strategies employed by teachers, class test results, quality of independent work, views of the pupil, parents and teachers regarding homework). - In addition, written communication (e.g. email) should be sent to the Head of Learning Support or Deputy Head of Learning Support for consideration (advice, observation and/or an intervention proposal).